xtraspeed/sample/README.md

 # sample

-A file explianing active learning is available.
+A file explaining active learning is available.